trufflesuite/trufflesuite.com/src/blog/new-truffle-release-update-march/index.md

 This is why we’re excited to introduce the [Truffle Dashboard Hardhat Plugin](https://www.npmjs.com/package/@truffle/dashboard-hardhat-plugin), a plugin that extends the Truffle Dashboard’s functionality to allow HardHat users to decode transaction information including the function signature and the values of any arguments passed.

-With this plugin, whenever you run “npx hardhat compile”, the compiled artifacts from your Hardhat project are sent to the Truffle Dashboard, which in turn uses [@truffle/decoder](https://trufflesuite.com/docs/truffle/codec/modules/_truffle_decoder.html) to decode, providing more context before you go on to sign a transaction.
+With this plugin, whenever you run `npx hardhat compile`, the compiled artifacts from your Hardhat project are sent to the Truffle Dashboard, which in turn uses [@truffle/decoder](https://trufflesuite.com/docs/truffle/codec/modules/_truffle_decoder.html) to decode, providing more context before you go on to sign a transaction.

 ### How to get started with Truffle Dashboard Hardhat Plugin

-The first step is to make sure you have access to [Truffle](https://trufflesuite.com/truffle/) either by downloading it on your local machine using “npm install -g truffle” or by fetching and running the Truffle dashboard remotely using “npx truffle dashboard”
+The first step is to make sure you have access to [Truffle](https://trufflesuite.com/truffle/) either by downloading it to your local machine using `npm install -g truffle` or by fetching and running the Truffle dashboard remotely using `npx truffle dashboard`.

-The next step is to install this plugin in your local Hardhat project with the command “npm install @truffle/dashboard-hardhat-plugin -D” and import it into your hardhat.config.js file like so:
+The next step is to install this plugin in your local Hardhat project with the command `npm install @truffle/dashboard-hardhat-plugin -D` and import it into your hardhat.config.js file like so:

 ```javascript
 import "@truffle/dashboard-hardhat-plugin";